 A: Good question.
 I don't know, but i doubt it, though it may depend on what you mean by zooming (with Ctrl + mouse wheel or with the

-A: Get Rid Of Flash Player!
-It's a proprietary insecure (nearly) useless privacy-hating piece of junk.
-I have yet to come across any video anywhere on any video platform or website that requires Flash.
+A: Get!
+Rid!
+Of!
+Flash!
+Player!
+It's a proprietary, insecure, largely obsolete, privacy-hating piece of shit.
+In my daily surfing i have yet to come across any video anywhere that requires Flash.
 You likely don't need the Adobe PDF Reader plugin either, nor any other proprietary browser plugins.

-A: Content Security Policy is used, in part, to protect you and your browser against malicious behavior.
-Basically it consists of document headers that instruct the browser what it can and cannot to do with a webpage and it contents and how it should interact with it.
+A: Content Security Policy is used, in part, to protect web browsers against malicious behavior.
+Basically it consists of HTTP headers that instruct the browser what it can and cannot to do with a webpage and its contents and how it should interact with it.

-A: You never have to reinstall Firefox because everything that websites store is deposited outside of it's installation directory, mostly in your profile directory, and its cache is kept in RAM if you're using the ‘ghacks’ user.js.
-If you want to refresh your profile, and thus Firefox, you can just delete your history (cache, cookies, site preferences, etc.) for the time range of 'Everything' and if that doesn't make you feel comfy, you can create a new profile, import what you need, then delete the old one, but this is usually unnecessary in my opinion.
+A: You never have to reinstall Firefox because everything that websites store is deposited outside of it's installation directory, mostly in your profile directory, and its cache is kept in RAM if you're using the 'arkenfox' user.js.
+If you want to refresh your profile, and thus Firefox, you can just delete your history (cache, cookies, site preferences, etc.) for the time range of 'Everything' and if that doesn't make you feel warm and fuzzy, you can create a new profile, import what you need, then delete the old one, but this is usually unnecessary in my opinion.

-A: If you're using my user-overrides.js which is intended to be appended to the 'arkenfox' user.js, then yes, that's what you'll see if there were no syntax errors in either one, however if you're using only the ‘ghacks’ user.js, you should see "SUCCESS: No no he's not dead, he's, he's restin'!".
+A: If you're using my user-overrides.js which is intended to be appended to the 'arkenfox' user.js, then yes, that's what you'll see if there were no syntax errors in either one, however if you're using only the 'arkenfox' user.js, you should see "SUCCESS: No no he's not dead, he's, he's restin'!".
 Don't forget to do the browser console check as well.
-This is important because if Firefox finds one little thing wrong in the user.js, it won't process anything after that point and thus the default settings will be loaded.
-Note that you only need to do these checks after you apply an update to the user.js or user-overrides.js, or you edit either file (and you should never be editing the ‘ghacks’ user.js directly - all changes/additions need to be placed in a user-overrides.js).
+This is important because if Firefox finds one little itty-bitty thing wrong in the user.js, it won't process anything after that point and thus the default settings will be loaded.
+Note that you only need to do these checks after you apply an update to the user.js or user-overrides.js, or you edit either file (and you should never be editing the 'arkenfox' user.js directly - all changes/additions need to be placed in a user-overrides.js).

 A: Actually i personally don't recommend either anymore since the functionality to forward HTTP sites to HTTPS has been incorporated into Firefox, though some folks still prefer HTTPZ over the in-built functionality.
 HTTPZ is basically an install-it-and-forget-it add-on.
 It's small, simple to configure, and it just works.
-There may be an advantage with the EFF's HTTPS Everywhere when you visit a secure site that pulls content from a non-secure one (think images).
+There may have been advantages with the EFF's HTTPS Everywhere when you visit a secure site that pulls content from a non-secure one (think images).
 In this case i believe HTTPS Everywhere will attempt to upgrade the 3rd party requests whereas i don't believe HTTPZ will.
-On the flip side, HTTPS Everywhere may not upgrade an insecure site at all if it's not in the database.
+On the flip side, HTTPS Everywhere may not upgrade an insecure site at all if it's not in their database.
 It also consumes significantly more memory than HTTPZ.
 In the end though, both are obsolete in my opinion.

 A: Both bookmarks and their accompanying site icons/favicons are stored locally unless you enable Firefox Sync in which case they're stored locally and remotely.
 I don't use, nor recommend using Firefox's Sync because i only want me to be in control of my data.
 If you want to share bookmarks and other stuff between Firefox instances on different devices, look into setting up your own "cloud" server.